2026-vol-perturb/2026_volume_perturbation/README.md

 - `test_gigaspeech_normalized.sh` – Tests the power-normalized GigaSpeech test set (for the WER curve from the paper).
 - `test_gigaspeech.sh` – Tests the GigaSpeech test set (for the WER table from the paper).
-  - Tests volume adjustments from
 - `test_distant.sh` – Tests the AMI, DiPCo, CHiME-6 and MMCSG datasets (for the WER table from the paper).

 The last two are separated since the short length of GigaSpeech samples allows greater parallelization compared to the long recordings from the other datasets.

-The training taskes place in the following directory structure, whose preparation will be described step-by-step:
+The training takes place in the following directory structure, whose preparation will be described step-by-step:

 - `<current working directory>`
     - `wenet_test` – symlink to `wenet_test`